 The Governance of EU Foreign Policy

 A final topic concerns the governance of EU foreign policy: How have the member states and the EU institutions organized policymaking?
 The CFSP is often said to be an intergovernmental policy where consensus rules and the member states are omnipotent.
-Yet in reality the EU is multi-layered with a maze-like system of institutions.
+Yet in reality the EU is multilayered, with a maze-like system of institutions.
 This also goes for the CFSP, where authority is dispersed across different levels and actors.
 Actions in the CFSP are also often linked to other policy areas, such as trade and development, which are subject to different decision-making procedures.
 The question of governance is closely related to the discussion of the EU as an international actor.
-After all, the actorness of the EU largely depend on how the internal machinery and external representation are organized.
+After all, the actorness of the EU largely depends on how the internal machinery and external representation are organized.
 It also speaks to Europeanization and the interaction between EU and national foreign policy.
 Governance structures affect how national policies are projected and how adaptation and socialization take place.

 The relevance of studying the governance of EU foreign policy mirrors a development in the study of the EU more widely.
 The process of European integration had long been analyzed through the perspective of international relations and international organization.
 Since the mid-1990s, however, scholars have started to borrow concepts and theories from comparative politics and public administration (e.g., Hix, 1994).
 The CFSP, albeit with a delay of about a decade, became an interesting laboratory for these kinds of theories as well.
 This development also brought about an interest in the EU’s bureaucratic organization (Bauer & Trondal, 2015).
 Rather than focusing on the foreign ministers, who take the formal decisions in EU foreign policy, scholars increasingly pay attention to the civil servants (Duke & Vanhoonacker, 2006).

 The organization of EU foreign policy is also a recurring theme on the day-to-day agenda of the member states.
 From the EPC arrangements, which relied heavily on the rotating presidency, to the negotiations over the organization of the EEAS, member states at times seem more concerned with their institutions than with producing actual output.
 When analyzing the governance of EU foreign policy, two issues can be studied.
-First the coordination between the member states.
+First is the coordination between the member states.
 As EU foreign policy has grown increasingly intensive and wider in scope, the member states have sought to improve the efficiency of their own coordination processes.
-Second the delegation of functions to the EU institutions.
+Second is the delegation of functions to the EU institutions.
 To further increase coherence, efficiency, and impact, the member states have tasked the EU institutions with the formulation and implementation of EU foreign policy.

 The first set of governance questions involves the coordination process between the member states themselves.
 As EPC started modestly in 1970, the member states established a light coordination mechanism.
 Each six-monthly rotating presidency would organize one ministerial meeting and two meetings of political directors in its own capital.
-The number of EPC meetings, however, increased quickly, and the member states established a system of information-sharing to allow for continuous consultation.
+The number of EPC meetings, however, increased quickly, and the member states established a system of information sharing to allow for continuous consultation.
 They also adopted rules of procedure and norms, started to coordinate in international organizations and third countries, and improved coordination between presidencies.
 Decisions were taken by consensus, and the European Commission was kept at arm’s length.
 Its role was limited to coordinating between EPC and the other policies of the European Communities to achieve coherence.
 The rotating presidency was mandated to represent the member states internationally.
 As foreign policy cooperation became more prominent, the member states institutionalized their cooperation (Nuttall, 1992; Smith, 2004).

 In a parallel development, the member states gradually moved foreign policy coordination from the national capitals to Brussels.
 This process of centralization, or “Brusselization,” started when EPC was allocated some office space with the Single European Act of 1987 (Allen, 1998).
 Initially, only the working groups of the lower-level diplomats were based in Brussels.
-The foreign ministers continued to meet in the capital of the presidency-in-office.
+The foreign ministers continued to meet in the capital of the presidency in office.
 But as time passed by almost all formal meetings were moved to Brussels.
 With the establishment of the function of a High Representative for the CFSP in 1999, Brussels became the administrative center of EU foreign policy (Duke & Vanhoonacker, 2006).

 The institutionalization and Brusselization of EU foreign policy are important as they raise questions as to whether the national capitals are losing their sovereign control over foreign policy.
 At minimum, it can be observed that EU foreign policy is no longer a purely intergovernmental policy area in which national leaders meet to discuss world affairs on an ad hoc basis without any commitment.
-The mode of governance can be better described as “intensive transgovernmentalism” (Wallace & Reh, 2015, pp. 109–111; see also “new intergovernmentalism” in Bickerton, Hodson, & Puetter 2015).
-Much of the decision-making remains in the hands of key national officials, but they meet on a continuously rather than ad hoc basis.
+The mode of governance can be better described as “intensive transgovernmentalism” (Wallace & Reh, 2015, pp. 109–111; see also “new intergovernmentalism” in Bickerton, Hodson, & Puetter, 2015).
+Much of the decision making remains in the hands of key national officials, but they meet on a continuously rather than ad hoc basis.
 The traditional EU institutions play a marginal role, but the member states have made special institutional arrangements, such as the establishment of the EEAS, to facilitate their work.